mmacedoeu/inkathon/README.md

 > [!NOTE]
 > When opening the project directory in VSCode, it automatically suggests opening the `inkathon.code-workspace` file instead.
 This is recommended as it offers a more predictable monorepo configuration.

-## Live Examples 🌐

-Below you find live examples that use this boilerplate or have a similar setup inspired by it:

-- [inkathon.xyz](https://inkathon.xyz) – Live demo deployment of this boilerplate
-- [AZERO.ID](https://azero.id) – Domain Name Service for Aleph Zero and beyond
-- Multiple hackathon projects from [ETHWarsaw](https://ethwarsaw-2023.devpost.com/submissions/), [HackOnChain](https://www.hackonchain.xyz/), [ETHDam](https://www.ethdam.com/), and the [Polkadot ink!
-Hackathon](https://www.encode.club/polkadot-ink-hackathon).

 ## Deployment 🚢